kubernetes/contributor-site/content/en/events/kcc2021/faq.md

 ### When is it?

-It will be from the afternoon (Pacific Time) December 13th through the weekend, ending on December 15th.
+It will be the week of December 13th.

 ### How do I register?